teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 - CD will deploy automatically, for example, to Heroku or other providers or your in-house data center

-You can update all of these steps however you need by adjusting:
+You can update all of these steps by adjusting the following files accordingly:

 - https://github.com/hoatle/react-redux-universal-hot-example/blob/master/.travis.yml
 - https://github.com/hoatle/react-redux-universal-hot-example/blob/master/.gitlab-ci.yml